You may be able to spot when your best friend, boss, or spouse is having a bad day, but do you always know when your child is stressed out?

 Even babies as young as six months old learned to recognize numbers three times faster when using a tablet than with other methods.

-They make it easier to sneak in stress-busting exercise.
-Your child probably doesn’t take 5-minute breaks to stretch or bust out a few jumping jacks at a math learning center, but they definitely can when their tutoring happens via mobile device.
+Your child probably doesn’t take 5- minute breaks to stretch or bust out a few jumping jacks at a math learning center, or even during a private tutoring program but they definitely can when their tutoring happens via mobile device.

 And exercise is a great way to relieve stress.